bat/bat/INSTALL.md

     CUBACORES=1

-The recommended way to get Cuba is to run
+The recommended way to get Cuba is to run configure BAT with the option

-    ./get-cuba.sh
+    --with-cuba=download

-in the BAT source directory.
-This will download a compatible version of Cuba to the local subdirectory `cuba/` and compile it.
+This will download a compatible version of Cuba to the local subdirectory `external/cuba-VERSION`, compile it and configure BAT to use it.

-If you want to compile Cuba manually, make sure it is built with position-independent code
+If you want to compile Cuba manually, make sure it is built with position-independent code:

     ./configure CFLAGS='-fPIC -O3 -fomit-frame-pointer -ffast-math -Wall'
     make